 There are no limits on the use of the software for your own websites and those of your clients.
 However, in terms of themes created for distribution, you are allowed to resell or redistribute any theme that you create and export, provided that you do not include any of the stock Artisteer foreground photos within the theme's header, because they are licensed only for your own use, and not that of the recipients of your themes.
 You can include any of the stock background images, as well as any of the other decorative images.

-Even though we will not get into the details of it here, there is an additional benefit to using Artisteer for building your themes: Any website built using such a theme can be hosted, at no extra charge, on Artisteer.net.
+Even though I will not get into the details of it here, there is an additional benefit to using Artisteer for building your themes: Any website built using such a theme can be hosted, at no extra charge, on Artisteer.net.

 The Future of Design?